 c.
 Whether and how to support generic mechanisms (e.g. service discovery, service authorization) for UE to Core Network interaction to support operator services

 NOTE 1: This WT can include any transport mechanism such as using NAS or UP or new plane.
 WT1.1.2c has dependency on WT1.1.1a, WT3, WT4, WT5, WT6.

+NOTE x: This WT assumes that the potential overload and congestion caused by control signals in 6G System are taken into account.

 Editor’s note: Whether we will have one or two key issues is FFS.